hollyfgibbons/ANU-MAE-thesis-template/README.md

 # ANU MAE thesis template

-A LaTeX template for the Master of Philosophy (Applied Epidemiology) (MAE) program at the Australian National University (ANU).
-The MAE thesis has an unusual structure with four independent field research projects, each with its own reference list.
+A LaTeX template for the Master of Philosophy (Applied Epidemiology) (MAE) program at Australian National University (ANU).
+The MAE theses does not use a traditional structure as the theses is made up of multiple projects, each with their own reference list.

-This template was created by me (Holly Gibbons, MAE 2025), to help future MAE students with formatting, allowing them to focus more on their projects.
+This template was created by me (Holly Gibbons, MAE 2025), to help future MAE students with formatting, allowing them to focus more on their projects and engaging in their field placements.
 It will enable Scholars to get started on their thesis without needing to build a LaTeX setup from scratch.
 The original code and structure are my own work, developed for my own thesis; Claude (Anthropic's AI assistant) was used to assist in developing and documenting the template.

 If you run into any issues using this template, or if there is anything you would like to see added or improved, I would be very happy to hear from you :)